InterIntSys/InterIntSys.github.io/content/news/20240604_dasistexdigit/index.md

 On June 4, 2024, we organized the event 'DAS ist EXDIGIT'.

-We had a discussion round with Governor of Salzburg Wilfried Haslauer, PLUS' Managing Rector Martin Weichbold, the Dean of Faculty of Digital and Analytical Sciences (DAS) Arne Bathke, and the EXDIGIT professors Franz-Benjamin Mocnik, Frank Pallas, and myself.
+We had a discussion round with Governor of Salzburg Wilfried Haslauer, PLUS' Managing Rector Martin Weichbold, the Dean of Faculty of Digital and Analytical Sciences (DAS) Arne Bathke, and the EXDIGIT professors Franz-Benjamin Mocnik, Frank Pallas, and {{% mention "christine-bauer" %}}.
 Afterward, we had a networking lunch and poster session to exchange ideas and getting to know everyone involved in EXDIGIT.

 It was also an excellent opportunity to have an EXDIGIT group photo---finally!